-The Company is not obligated to make any sales of the Shares under the Sales Agreement.
-The Company or Cantor may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
-The Company will pay Cantor a commission of up to 3.0% of the gross proceeds from the sale of the Shares pursuant to the Sales Agreement and has agreed to provide Cantor with customary indemnification and contribution rights.
+The Company or Jefferies may suspend or terminate the offering of Open Market Shares upon notice to the other party and subject to other conditions.
+The Company has agreed to pay Jefferies commissions for its services in acting as agent in the sale of the Open Market Shares in the amount of up to 3.0% of gross proceeds from the sale of the Open Market Shares pursuant to the Open Market Sale Agreement.
+The Company has also agreed to provide Jefferies with customary indemnification and contribution rights.